Patient Care and Surgery Changes

 Resuming service with a focus on safety

-OhioHealth has resumed elective procedures and in-office care, while continuing to put the safety of our patients, associates and providers first.
+OhioHealth has resumed all levels of care, while continuing to put the safety of our patients, associates and providers first.

 That means if you’ve been waiting for care, there’s no better time to call your provider.
 Here’s what you need to know.

 The best way to seek nonurgent care now is to call your providers office.
 They may recommend an office visit or one of our virtual care options, like telehealth video visits or a primary care E-Visit.
 Use our Find a Doctor search tool if you need one.

 If you are experiencing life-threatening symptoms, call 911 or go to the nearest emergency department.
 Our hospital and freestanding emergency departments are prepared to safely address any emergency.

 Visitor restrictions have changed for inpatient care.
 See our visitor policies.